Abdul Khaleque (Assam politician)

-Abdul Khaleque (born 1 February 1971) is an Indian politician, journalist and writer from Assam belonging to Indian National Congress who is serving as the Member of Parliament, Lok Sabha representing Barpeta constituency since 2019.
+Abdul Khaleque (born 1 February 1971) is an Indian politician, journalist and writer from Assam belonging to Indian National Congress who served as the Member of Parliament, Lok Sabha representing Barpeta constituency from 2019 till 2024.
 Previously, he served as the Member of the Assam Legislative Assembly from Jania Constituency from 2016 to 2019 and again from 2006 to 2011.

 Career

 He has been elected to that legislative body twice: First in 2006 from the 44 no Jania, Barpeta district, and again from the same constituency in 2016.
 Khaleque is a member of the Indian National Congress.

 Khaleque has proposed that the government provincialize all venture schools, condemned government drives to evict landless people from government land, and opposed the proposed dissolution of the Assam Chah Mazdoor Sangha.

 Education

 Abdul Khaleque had completed his primary education from Bartary LP school and Langla High School.
 He graduated from Bongaigaon College and then completed his masters in Assamese literature from Gauhati University.
 He also did an MA in International Relations.